From Canada’s wild backcountry to the jungles of Brunei, we share some fantastic hikes through the cleanest air in the world

 October to May is the best time to go and hikers must join a guided tour.

 Duration: 1-2 days

-Antarctica is truly the last frontier in adventure travel.
-The air here is some of the cleanest in the world and the landscape is pristine.
+Antarctica is truly the last frontier in adventure travel and the landscape is pristine.
+It’s no surprise then, that it is home to hikes through the cleanest air in the world.
 Hiking part of Shackleton’s route from King Haakon Bay to Stromness is an epic undertaking over unpredictable crevasses and magnificent glaciers.

 South Georgia’s black beaches are filled with penguins and countless bird species line the route.
 The trail ends at Stromness at the same spot where Shackleton and his crew finally ended their epic journey to rescue.

 Further reading: In Shackleton’s Footsteps: A Return To The Heart Of The Antarctic